 Florida Landlord Tenant Laws

-- Security Deposits – Florida has no statutory limit on collecting a security deposit.
-Once a tenant vacates the rental property, a Florida landlord has 15 days to return a security deposit with no deductions and up to 30 days to return a security deposit with deductions.
+- Security Deposits – Florida has no cap on the amount of a security deposit.
+A landlord has 15 days after tenant move-out to return a security deposit, 30 days if making deductions.

-- Rent Increases & Fees – Florida landlords do not need to provide notice for rent increases and do not limit the amount a landlord can charge for rent increases or late fees.
-However, bounced check fees are limited to either $25, $30, $40, or 5% of the check depending on the amount.
+- Rent Increases and Fees – Florida landlords aren’t subject to a specific notice requirement before increasing rent.
+There’s no limit to the amount of a rent increase.
+Late fees are capped at the greater of $20 or 20% of the rental payment, plus reasonable collection costs.
+Bounced check fees are limited to either $25, $30, $40, or 5% of the check (depending on the amount).

-- Settling Legal Disputes – A Florida landlord or tenant may file a case (including evictions) valued at up to $8,000 in the state’s small claims court.
-These cases are subject to a 5-year and 4-year statute of limitations for written and oral contracts, respectively.
+- Settling Legal Disputes – Florida lets small claims courts hear landlord-tenant disputes (including evictions), as long as the amount in controversy is under $8,000.
+There’s a 5-year and 4-year statute of limitations for written and oral contracts, respectively.

 To learn more about landlord tenant laws in Florida, click here.